Man-with-beard-looking-through-magnifying-glass

 C is for Consistency

-D is for Duplication
+D is for Duplicate

-Your content should be fresh, original and — if anything — better than the content you’ve seen elsewhere.
+FYI, your content should be fresh, original and — if anything — better than the content you’ve seen elsewhere.

 E is for Engagement